Advancing Nonviolence and Just Peace in the Church and the World

-Pax Christi International and its Catholic Nonviolence Initiative is pleased to announce the publication of Advancing Nonviolence and Just Peace in the Church and the World, the culmination of a three-year global conversation among church leaders, community organizers, activists, social scientists and theologians about how the Catholic Church might return to its Gospel nonviolence roots and transform the world.
+Pax Christi International and its Catholic Nonviolence Initiative is pleased to offer Advancing Nonviolence and Just Peace in the Church and the World, the culmination of a three-year global conversation among church leaders, community organizers, activists, social scientists and theologians about how the Catholic Church might return to its Gospel nonviolence roots and transform the world.

 The book shares the experiences of on-the-ground nonviolent interventions, explores the scriptural, theological and historical foundations of nonviolence, reviews the most current social science on how nonviolence has been effectively employed, and outlines a vision for how the Church might embrace active nonviolence into every aspect of its life.

 Use coupon code PCM15 to save 15 percent, only at Winchester Book Gallery

 Visit PayHip for an EPUB in English y en español

 ONLY FOR EPUB, only on PayHip: Use the coupon code “PCI40” to save 40 percent.

 EPUBs bought on PayHip can be read using Apple Books (formerly iBooks) or similar readers.
 Not compatible with Kindle.